Rush fan page

 Chronicles

-This is a compilation album offered by the studio without Rush's input.
-The missing What You're Doing from the original All the World's a Stage CD-ROM, and A Passage to Bankok from the original Exit… Stage Left CD-ROM, might make this worth the buy, at least at the time.
-There's also Rush Chronicles — The DVD Collection, which offers the related music videos.
+This is a two CD-ROM compilation album offered by the studio without Rush's input.
+The missing What You're Doing from the original All the World's a Stage CD, and A Passage to Bankok from the original Exit… Stage Left CD, might make this worth the buy, at least at the time.

 Roll the Bones